A young hiker soaks in the views from Mt. Jo.

 - High Falls Gorge in Wilmington offers family-friendly outdoor adventure close to Whiteface Mountain.
 Enjoy a trek around the gorge's walkways using Yak Traks available at the center, traverse the frozen waterfalls of the West Branch of the Ausable River and warm up with hot cocoa and a bonfire back at the center.

-- Paul Smith's College Visitor Interpretive Center (VIC) in Paul Smith's offers 25 miles of scenic trials and wildlife viewing.
+- Paul Smith's College Visitor Interpretive Center (VIC) in Paul Smith's offers 25 miles of scenic trails and wildlife viewing.
 Keep an eye out for fox and deer tracks, or join in one of the VIC's many winter treks.
-Purchase a trail pass at the center and enjoy a variety for trails rated beginner to advanced – skijoring, or dog-drawn Nordic skiing allows for fun with four-legged friends too!
+Purchase a trail pass at the center and enjoy a variety of trails rated beginner to advanced – skijoring, or dog-drawn Nordic skiing allows for fun with four-legged friends too!

-- Adirondack Interpretive Center in Newcomb provides winter hiking, cross country skiing and snowshoeing trails around two frozen lakes rated as easy, moderate and challenging.
+- Adirondack Interpretive Center in Newcomb provides winter hiking, cross-country skiing and snowshoeing trails around two frozen lakes rated as easy, moderate and challenging.
 The R.W.
 Rage Jr. Memorial Trail offers access to the Connector Trail leading to Camp Santanoni, an Adirondack Great Camp undergoing massive renovations.

-- Lapland Lake Nordic Vacation Center in Northville is a Nordic skiing and snowshoeing destination offering overnight accommodations, miles of private trails, ice skating and snow tubing.
+- Lapland Lake Nordic Vacation Center in Northville is a Nordic skiing and snowshoeing destination offering overnight accommodations, miles of private trails, ice skating, and snow tubing.
 Warm up après ski and relax in the center's Finnish-style sauna

 - 1 of 4